nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 Some limitations however:

 - Components depending on a subset of the state still re-render if other parts of the state changes.
-You can split `state` in multiple contexts to address that.
+You can split `state` in even more contexts to address that.
 - Splitting contexts makes the API more complex.
 A `useReducer(...)` returns both `state` and `dispatch`, but when used in context like this you'd have to grab them independently.
-This can be mitigated by wrapping the API in a set of hooks (e.g. `useChangeCount` and `useGetCount`).
+This can be mitigated by wrapping the API in a set of hooks (e.g. `useChangeCount()` and `useGetCount()`).

 ### 2. Memoize Context Values

 This solution doesn't stop the re-render but limits its impact.

 Basically there are two ways to do this.
-One is to have a parent component pass down context values and prevent the child from rerender using `memo`.
+One is to have a parent component pass down context values and prevent the child from re-rendering using `memo`.
 For example:

 ```jsx
 const ButtonParent = () => {